You are Here » Home » Welfare

 Nottinghamshire ASA, we are fully committed to safeguarding the welfare of all our members and creating a safe, supportive, and inclusive environment where everyone can thrive.
 Our approach to safeguarding is built on Swim England’s Wavepower guidelines, which provide a clear framework for protecting children and adults from harm.
 These principles guide our efforts to ensure that every member feels secure, valued, and respected.

-Our club’s Welfare Officer, Tiffany Granville, is dedicated to upholding the highest standards of safeguarding.
-Tiffany serves as the primary point of contact for any welfare or safeguarding concerns and works independently to prioritize the best interests of those involved.
-Whether you need advice, support, or guidance, Tiffany is available to address your concerns and, when necessary, will liaise with Swim England’s Safeguarding Team or external agencies.
+Our county Welfare Officer, is dedicated to upholding the highest standards of safeguarding.
+They will serve as the primary point of contact for any welfare or safeguarding concerns and works independently to prioritize the best interests of those involved.
+Whether you need advice, support, or guidance, they are available to address your concerns and, when necessary, will liaise with Swim England’s Safeguarding Team or external agencies.

 As part of the wider swimming community in Nottinghamshire, we extend our support to the welfare of swimmers across all clubs in the county.
 We are happy to discuss any concerns raised by members of our club and are committed to offering assistance wherever possible.